Giuseppe Castiglione (Jesuit painter): Legacy

 Due to Castiglione's work, Qing court paintings began to show a clear Western influence.
 Other European painters followed and a new school of painting was created that combined Chinese and Western methods.
-The influence of Western art on the Qing court paintings is particularly evident in the light, shade, perspective, as well as the priority given to recording contemporary events.
+The influence of Western art on the Qing court paintings is particularly evident in the light, shade, and perspective, as well as the priority given to recording contemporary events.

 In 2005, Castiglione became the subject of the television series Palace Artist in China, played by Canadian-Chinese actor Dashan (Mark Rowswell), and broadcast by China Central Television (CCTV)..
-He is briefly portrayed at the end of the 48th episode of Ruyi's Royal Love in the Palace, painting the emperor and the empress together in one of the few happy episodes of the TV series.
+Castiglione was portrayed by Steven Thomas Boergadine in the TV series Ruyi's Royal Love in the Palace; at the end of the 48th episode, Castiglione is seen painting the emperor and the empress together in one of the few happy episodes of the TV series.